-Cameras and lenses aside (see our separate sections on Cameras and Lenses) there are a number of other items that should be part of all wedding photographers’ war chests.
+Cameras and lenses aside, there are other items that should be part of all wedding photographers’ war chests.
 Having these items on hand and knowing how to use them can make the difference between a great wedding album and one that’s mundane.

-Sekonic goes one step further by offering the option of incorporating PocketWizard wireless triggers into many of their flash meters, which enables you to “walk the set” in order to establish flash and ambient exposure readings from any position within the frame.
-At B&H, we stock a variety of flash meters from companies including Sekonic, Gossen, Shepherd/Polaris, Interfit, Wein and Kenko.
+Sekonic goes one step further by offering the option of incorporating PocketWizard wireless triggers into many of its flash meters, which enables you to “walk the set” in order to establish flash and ambient exposure readings from any position within the frame.
+At B&H, we stock a variety of flash meters from companies including Sekonic, Gossen, Shepherd/Polaris, Interfit, Wein, and Kenko.

 If you find camera bags or conventional shoulder-worn camera straps an inconvenience when working a busy room, you should take a look at Cotton Carriers, a one-size-fits-all, holster-style camera support that takes the weight off your shoulder while making it easy to access up to two cameras.

-For shooting in “photographer-rich” environments such as catering halls hosting simultaneous weddings, each with its own photographer—or such as when you and your assistant are capturing alternate views of the same wedding with two cameras—the PocketWizard MultiMax offers a choice of 32 channels, while the Pearstone Wireless Shutterboss Remote Timer offers 99 channels.
+For shooting in “photographer-rich” environments, such as catering halls hosting simultaneous weddings, each with its own photographer—or such as when you and your assistant are capturing alternate views of the same wedding with two cameras—the Vello Wireless Shutterboss Remote Timer offers 99 channels.
 You can also use the multiple-channel feature to trigger multiple sets of electronic flash units independently from each other, which is particularly handy when those setups are being used simultaneously.
-Available individually or in sets, radio transmitters, receivers and transceivers are available from PocketWizard, Quantum and Elinchrom.
-Keep in mind that a remote trigger can become almost as useful as an assistant when used to trigger a tripod-mounted remote camera with a wide-angle lens in the church balcony, for example, capturing the aerial views of the ceremony.
+Available individually or in sets, radio transmitters, receivers, and transceivers are available from PocketWizard, Quantum and Elinchrom.
+Keep in mind that a remote trigger can become almost as useful as an assistant when used to trigger a tripod-mounted remote camera with a wide-angle lens in the church balcony, for example, capturing aerial views of the ceremony.

-In addition to the radio-slave offering from Elinchrom, Quantum and Pocket Wizard, we also stock the Impact PowerSync 16 DC Radio Slave System, a very affordable battery-powered (AC optional) wireless trigger system that offers a choice of 16 channels and a range of up to 590' (180 m) indoors and up to 200' (60 m) outdoors.
+In addition to the radio-slave offering from Elinchrom, Quantum, and Pocket Wizard, B&H also stocks the Impact PowerSync 16 DC Radio Slave System, a very affordable battery-powered (AC optional) wireless trigger system that offers a choice of 16 channels and a range of up to 590' (180 m) indoors and up to 200' (60 m) outdoors.

-Dedicated and generic wireless camera triggers are also available from Hahnel and Dot Line, and many of these remotes are also available in multi-channel models.
+Dedicated and generic wireless camera triggers are also available from Hahnel and many of these remotes are also available in multi-channel models.
 Dedicated wired and wireless remote controls are also available from Nikon and Canon.

-Battery grips are advantageous for several reasons, but are primarily valuable because they sport secondary shutter release buttons and command dials, which make it ergonomically easier to orient your camera vertically.
+Battery grips are advantageous for several reasons, but are primarily valuable because they sport secondary shutter-release buttons and command dials, which make it ergonomically easier to orient your camera vertically.
 Battery grips also add an extra measure of grip-ability, which is an especially welcome feature for ensuring a positive hold on your camera.
 Because battery grips hold dual batteries, you can expect to make twice as many exposures before having to replace your camera's batteries.
 Depending on the make and model, many battery grips also offer the option of powering with standard AA batteries, which can prove to be a lifesaver when the party is still raging on and all your rechargeable batteries are spent.
-Vello offers a range of battery grips to suit a number of popular DSLRs, such as the Canon 5D Mark II and 7D, as well as Nikon’s D7000 and D5100.
+Vello offers a range of battery grips to suit many popular DSLRs, such as the Canon 5D Mark II and 7D, as well as the Nikon D7000 and D5100.

 ND filters can be handy for adding suggestions of movement in an otherwise static photograph.
 As an example, with a 3- or 4-stop ND filter in place, you can pose the newlyweds in front of a waterfall and turn the waterfall into a creamy blur by slowing your shutter speed, while the couple holds stock still and remains tack sharp.
 This technique can be used with any moving background or foreground, with striking results.
 This is also a handy way to eliminate otherwise distracting moving elements in a picture.